Team-Nifty-GmbH/nuxbe-printer-bridge/readme.md

 launchctl load ~/Library/LaunchAgents/com.teamnifty.flux-rust-spooler.plist
 ```

-## WebSocket Integration
+## Laravel Reverb Integration

-The application connects to a WebSocket server to receive real-time print job notifications.
+The application connects to Laravel Reverb to receive real-time print job notifications.
 It listens for "PrintJobCreated" events on the "private-FluxErp.Models.PrintJobs" channel.
 When an event is received, it:

 1. Checks if the job is for this print server instance
 2. Fetches the file using the media ID
 3. Sends the file to the specified printer using CUPS

+The connection will automatically attempt to reconnect if it fails, with a 30-second delay between reconnection attempts.

 ## Admin Interface

-The admin interface is available at http://127.0.0.1:8081 (or the configured admin port).
+The admin interface is available at http://0.0.0.0:8081 (or your configured admin port).
 It allows you to:

 1. Configure server settings
 2. Manually check for new printers